Core i7-12700E vs Ryzen 7 5800XT

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i7-12700E is the better fit.
+For streaming, content creation, and heavier multitasking, Core i7-12700E is the stronger fit.
 You are getting 33% better Cinebench R23 multi-core, backed by 12 cores and 20 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i7-12700E is still the faster CPU overall, but Ryzen 7 5800XT makes more sense if price matters more than absolute performance.
-Core i7-12700E is 26.1% more expensive on MSRP at $314 MSRP versus $249 MSRP, and it gives you a 2.8% average FPS lead across 43 shared CPU game tests in our data.
-Ryzen 7 5800XT is also 24.7% better value on MSRP (112.4 vs 90.1 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Core i7-12700E is still the faster CPU overall, but Ryzen 7 5800XT is easier to justify if budget matters more than peak performance.
+Core i7-12700E comes in 26.1% more expensive on MSRP at $314 MSRP versus $249 MSRP, and it still gives you 33% better Cinebench R23 multi-core.
+The compromise is that Ryzen 7 5800XT is still the better pure gaming CPU with a 5.1% average FPS lead across 50 shared CPU game tests in our data.
+Ryzen 7 5800XT is also 24.7% better value on MSRP (112.4 vs 90.1 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.
 That said, if you already own a compatible AM4 + DDR4 setup, Ryzen 7 5800XT can still make sense as a platform-matched option because it avoids a motherboard and RAM swap.

 Which one is more future-proof for 2026 and beyond?